Cyclic reduction densities for elliptic curves: Introduction

 that, at least typographically, is \emph{identical} to \eqref{deltaaK}.
 It is the limit of the finite sums

 for $n$ tending to infinity under the partial ordering of divisibility.
 Under this ordering, we have

 so the limit exists and is non-negative.
-Each value $\delta_{E/K}(n)$ is an upper bound for the \emph{upper density} of the set $S_{E/K}$, but proving unconditionally that $S_{E/K}$ is infinite in case $\delta_{E/K}$ is positive is an open problem, just like it still is in Artin's original setting in \eqref{deltaaK}.
+As each value $\delta_{E/K}(n)$ is an upper bound for the \emph{upper density} of the set $S_{E/K}$, so is $\delta_{E/K}$.
+Proving unconditionally that $S_{E/K}$ is infinite in case $\delta_{E/K}$ in \eqref{deltaEK} is positive is an open problem, just as in Artin's original setting \eqref{deltaaK}.
 If $\delta_{E/K}$ vanishes, then we can show unconditionally that $S_{E/K}$ is finite.

-For $K=\Q$, Serre showed that, under GRH, the set $S_{E/\Q}$ does have a density, and that it is equal to $\delta_{E/\Q}$ as in \eqref{deltaEK}.
-His proof, which is along Hooley's lines, was published in 1983 by Murty \cite{Murty1}.
+For $K=\Q$, Serre showed that, under GRH, the set $S_{E/\Q}$ does have a density, and that it is equal to $\delta_{E/\Q}$.
+His proof, which is in the spirit of Hooley, was published in 1983 by Murty~\cite{Murty1}.
 It can be extended to general number fields along lines that are actually already contained in the very same paper \cite{Murty1}.
 For completeness, we summarize the argument in Section 2.

-\begin{thm} Let $E$ be an elliptic curve defined over a number field $K$.
-Under GRH, the set $S_{E/K}$ of primes of $K$ of cyclic reduction has the density $\delta_{E/K}$ defined by \eqref{deltaEK}. \end{thm}

-The number $\delta_{E/K}$ in \eqref{deltaEK} is defined by a series that converges rather slowly, and it is unclear when it vanishes.
-Under the assumption that $E$ is \emph{without CM}, i.e., that $E$ does not have complex multiplication over its algebraic closure, we will show that there exists a squarefree number $N=N(E,K)$ such that the union $\bigcup_{\text{$n$ squarefree}} K_n \subset \overline K$ determining $\delta_{E/K}$ can be obtained over $K$ as the linearly disjoint `span' of $K_N$ and the fields $K_\ell$ for primes $\ell\nmid N$.
-We then factor $\delta_{E/K}$ accordingly, in Section 3. \begin{thm} Let $E/K$ be an elliptic curve without CM.
-Then there exists an integer $N=N(E,K)\in\Z_{>0}$ such that $\delta_{E/K}$ can be factored as